rossumai/university/docs/learn/export-pipeline/rest-api-export.md

 # REST API export

+The **REST API Export** extension is responsible for sending exported data from Rossum to an external REST API.
+It is designed to be a part of the [Export Pipeline](./index.md) and works with [Custom Format Templating](./custom-format-templating.md) to prepare the data before transmission.

 ## Installation

 REST API export extension is provided and maintained by Rossum.ai in the form of webhook.
 To start using it, follow these steps: